SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide left the house and carries the cages to her wagons.
 She placed them in her scrap wagon, and was about to hook herself back to the wagon when Discord appeared.

 "Hello, I don't believe we've met.
-My name is discord."
+My name is Discord."

 "Hello, I'm Oxide.
 I'm friends with Fluttershy.
 I just got done doing my scrap route for metal."